-This report provides an appraisal of available disposal options and short-lists those which were considered to be practicable.
-Options are reviewed according to the Waste Hierarchy, as outlined in the Waste Management Licensing (Scotland) Regulations, 2011.
+This report provides an appraisal of available disposal options and short-lists those considered to be practicable.
+Options are reviewed according to the Waste Hierarchy as outlined in Section 34 of the Environmental Protection Act 1990 and Waste (Scotland) Regulations 2012 (1).
 The options on the short-list were then reviewed against strategic, environmental and cost considerations.
 The options were then compared and the BPEO identified.